mgrechanik/yii2-universal-module-sceleton/README.md

     * connects to module section only one time
     * there is functionality of protection to all **backend** controllers  (for admin part of your web site)
+5. it is easy to inherit such modules from one another to override functionality without controllers duplication

 ---